dart-lang/site-www/src/resources/breaking-changes.md

 description: A list of breaking changes by release in Dart.
 ---

-This page lists all the breaking changes in Dart, organized by release and area.
+This page lists the breaking changes in Dart, organized by release and area.
+Complete release notes are available in the [Dart SDK change log][change log].

-According to our [breaking change policy], each listed item contains a link to more information on the change, such as migration guidance, background, reasoning, caveats, and more.
+According to our [breaking change policy], each listed change contains a link to more information on the change, such as migration guidance, background, reasoning, caveats, and more.

 {{site.alert.note}}
-Changes prior to Dart 3.1.0 were not subject to our updated breaking change policy, so might not have links to additional information.
-More details per change might be available in the corresponding [change log] entry.
+Changes prior to Dart 3.1.0 and our updated breaking change policy might not have links to additional information.
+More details on some of those changes might be available in their corresponding [change log] entry.
 {{site.alert.end}}

 **Dart has two types of breaking changes**: